 of the City of Wetzlar, with tourist information

 Homepage of the City of Speyer (first seat of the Imperial Chamber Court)

 Server Frühe Neuzeit University of Munich (sfb)

 Imperial Chamber Court research project (Prof. Schildt, Univ.
 Bochum)

 Arbeitskreis selbständiger Kultur-Institute e.V.
 [Working Group of Independent Cultural Institutes]

 Die Akten des Kaiserlichen Reichshofrates

-This page was last updated on Dezember, 4th, 2013.
+This page was last updated on August, 20th, 2015.
 The optimal resolution is 1024 by 768 pixels.
 If you access our pages through a so-called Firewall this may mean that downloading of data will not work.
 In this case, please contact the Office Secretary (information above).
 For general problems please contact our Webmaster.